Roman-Zanotelli/E-CommerceCloudMigration/README.md

 - Custom Static Web Service
 - MySQL
 - Spring REST API
+- Grafana Dashboard
+- Prometheus
 ![Diagram](SystemGraph.excalidraw.svg)

+### Final Note:
+This entire project was created start-to-finish in 5 days for a finals project, the requirements of the final were to implement bug fixes in the java code but I took the initiative to migrate it to a cloud deployment in minikube within those few days.

+There are many improvements I plan to make in my next project/demo, but as for this one it is finished with no plans to maintain or continue development, and now serves soley as a memory/milestone in my learning path

 # 🛠️ Prerequisites: Install Required Tools

 Before getting started, make sure you have the following tools installed on your Linux system: